-During the course of a child abuse investigation, children are brought to Sara’s House for forensic interviews, medical evaluation, advocacy and case tracking.
+During the course of a child abuse investigation, children are brought to Sara’s project for forensic interviews, medical evaluation, advocacy and case tracking.
 Our number one client is the child, and our goal is to focus all of our resources around each child to get them back to being a kid as soon as possible.

-Sara’s House is made possible by a coordinated, multidisciplinary team of partner agencies including the District Attorney, Law Enforcement, Department of Human Services, medical and mental health teams and our Child Advocacy Center staff.
+Sara’s project is made possible by a coordinated, multidisciplinary team of partner agencies including the District Attorney, Law Enforcement, Department of Human Services, medical and mental health teams and our Child Advocacy Center staff.
 These agencies work together to ensure a proper joint investigation.
 The multidisciplinary team facilitates better cooperation, communication and coordination between the various agencies responsible for the investigation, prosecution and treatment of child abuse and neglect.

 - Child friendly facility